aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 3. We applied the pipeline to the texts...
 4. ... and explored the extracted entities.

-This example showcases a limitation of our term dictionary : the phrases `COVID19` and `difficultés respiratoires` where not detected by the pipeline.
+This example showcases a limitation of our term dictionary : the phrases `COVID19` and `difficultés respiratoires` were not detected by the pipeline.

 To increase recall, we _could_ just add every possible variation :